Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 In the winter, on snowshoes, the pace is slow and steady, slower and steadier if you're breaking trail.

-One foot in front of the other snowshoed foot - a zen like rhythm eats up the miles and works up a sweat.
+One foot in front of the other snowshoed foot - a zen like rhythm eats up the miles, but you simply can't cover as many miles on short days as you would on a summer trail.

 More frequent breaks in cool or wet weather make sense when you're burning through calories just to stay warm!